 Plant Origin: Major producers are China, India, Indonesia, Malaysia and Madagascar.

-Physical Description: Clear to pale green color with a thin consistancy.
+Physical Description: Clear to pale green color with a thin consistency.

 Aromatic Description: Warm, sharp, dry, woody, spicy scent.